 At a Glance

 11/24/2015: Pay attention to signs regarding horse use, bike use and dogs on leash.
-Portable toilet on site mid January- early June only.
+Portable toilet on site mid January- mid June only.

 Dogs on leash in Catherine Creek planning area year round.
 Dogs on leash in Coyote/Bourdian planning areas December 1st through June 30th.
 Horses may use Coyote/Bourdian planning areas May 1st through November 30th.
 Horse party size can't exceed 8 horses.
 Catherine Creek planning area closed to mountain bikes.
 Mountain bikes and horses must stay on designated trails.

 Yes, Mid January - early June accessible portable toilet.

 From Bingen, WA: Travel east on Washington State Highway 14 approximately 4.6 miles to mile post 71 and the junction with Old Highway 8 (County Road 1230) on the left.
 Turn left onto County Road 1230 at Rowland Lake and follow it 1.4 miles to the Catherine Creek parking lot on the north side of the road.

 From Lyle, WA: Travel west on Washington State Highway 14 approximately 1/4 mile and take a right onto Old Hwy 8 (County Road 1230).
 It is an immediate right after crossing the Klickitat River.
 Follow Old Hwy 8 for approximately 4.8 miles to the Catherine Creek parking lot on the north side of the road.